-The City will continue to contribute the Normal Cost each year for all remaining actives.
+The City will continue to contribute the Normal Cost each year for the remaining active.
 Future actuarial and investment experience will result in either a positive or negative position when comparing the plan's assets to the Past Service Liability.
 If the results of an actuarial valuation indicate that the plan is in a surplus position, the Pension Board of Trustees will consider granting an additional cost of living increase.
 If actual experience results in future unfunded Past Service Liability, the City will be responsible for making additional contributions to eliminate the unfunded liability.
 Further, the City will not be responsible for future unfunded Past Service Liability that arises due to the Pension Board's granting of cost-of-living increases when not supported on an actuarially sound basis as determined by the annual actuarial valuation.

-As of July 1, 2006, the plan has unfunded Past Service Liability of \$363,522, so no cost of living increase can be supported without additional contributions.
-The City should contribute \$46,948 to the Plan to pay the Normal Cost for actives (\$14,051) and the amortization of unfunded Past Service Liability (\$32,897) that arose due to negative experience.
+As of July 1, 2008, the plan has a deficit position of \$1,937,393, so no discretionary cost of living increase can be supported without additional contributions.
+The City should contribute \$226,057 to the Plan to pay the Normal Cost for actives, amortize the unfunded liability and provide for the required cost of living increase for Social Security eligible widows.